IdeaBridge/AapliDocumentation/pages/mydoc/drop_down.md

 5. **Tag Line:** The Tag Line property enables you to add a small line of text below the Drop-Down field, which can be used to provide further instructions or additional context related to the available options.
 6. **Select Size (Small, Medium, Large):** This property allows you to choose the size or width of the Drop-Down field, offering flexibility in the visual presentation based on your design preferences or requirements.

-{% include image.html file="drop_down3.jpg" url="https://admin.aapli.co/admin/operations/users" alt="Download Bulk Import Template" caption="Download Bulk Import Template" %}
+{% include image.html file="drop_down3.jpg" class="docimage" url="https://admin.aapli.co/admin/operations/users" alt="Download Bulk Import Template" caption="Download Bulk Import Template" %}

 7. **Add Options:** By clicking the "+" logo, you can dynamically add more options to the Drop-Down field.
 Additionally, the error logo allows you to add sub-options under specific options, and the "-" logo allows you to remove options as needed.
 8. **Use in Workflow Checkbox:** Enabling this checkbox indicates that the selected option from the Drop-Down field should be utilized within the form's workflow or further processes.